Mogadishu residents left in the dark amid price hikes from private electricity companies that many cannot afford.

 Al Jazeera’s Mohammed Adow, reporting from Nairobi in neighbouring Kenya, said the Ambassador Hotel is located along the road that Erdogan “was supposed to take from the airport to the presidential palace”.

-He said the attack “has the signature of al-Shabab”, adding that it was not the first time the hotel, popular with politicians, was targeted.
+He said it was not the first time the hotel, popular with politicians, had been targeted.

-“They want to send a message that although they might have lost control of the city, they can still carry out such attacks with audacity,” he said.
+“They want to send a message that although they might have lost control of the city, they can still carry out such attacks with audacity,” he said, referring to al-Shabab.

-In February, at least nine people were killed when al-Shabab fighters set off a car bomb at the gate of a popular park near a hotel in the capital.
+In February, at least nine people were killed when al-Shabab fighters set off a car bomb at the gate of a popular park near another hotel in Mogadishu.

-In recent attacks, the armed fighters have also taken civilians as “legitimate targets”, Al Jazeera’s Adow said.
+In recent attacks, fighters have treated civilians as “legitimate targets”, Al Jazeera’s Adow said.

 Al-Shabab was pushed out of Mogadishu by the African Union peacekeeping force AMISOM in 2011.

-However, it has remained a potent threat in Somalia, launching frequent attacks aimed at overthrowing the government.
+However, it has remained a constant threat in Somalia, launching frequent attacks aimed at overthrowing the government.

 The group has also been behind deadly attacks in Kenya and Uganda.
 Both contribute troops to an African Union peacekeeping force in Somalia.